Bay of Plenty 2017

 We are aware that a full weekend event can be tiring, and possibly bring up emotions for some people.
 We have a counsellor on hand at all times, and numerous quiet spaces for those who need to recharge.
 We are committed to catering for any special requirements - so please ensure you mentioned them in your registration form.
-If not, contact us direct.
+If not, contact us direct at email@example.com

 What is a Whānau Leader?

-You will assigned to a group of about 15-20 women, and this will become your ‘home group’ who you will check in with over the weekend, ask questions and have a laugh.
+At the event you will be assigned to a group of about 15-20 women, and this will become your ‘home group’ who you will check in with over the weekend, ask questions and have a laugh.
 Your whānau leader has been to an WWGSD unconference before so will be able to answer all your questions and be your first point of call when you need something.

 What happens if I want to leave the site or event?

-We aren’t going to tell you you can’t leave!
-But it can happen that you aren’t feeling the vibe and/or want to leave for personal reasons.
-We encourage you to talk to your whānau leader or one of the organisers during the event and help you decide the best course of action.
+We’re not going to tell you you can’t leave!
+If you’re not feeling the vibe and/or want to leave for personal reasons, we encourage you to talk to your whānau leader or one of the organisers to help decide the best course of action.

 If you do need to go off site from the venue, please let one of our team know before leaving.
-This is for emergency reasons and ensures we aren’t looking for someone who may have left the venue.
+This is for emergency reasons and ensures we’re not looking for someone who may have left the venue.

 What if I want some time out?

-We know that it can feel overwhelming with 100 women!
-We will have time out caravans and chill-out spaces available We will have, a counsellor to talk to, and of course your whānau leaders who are there to support you.
+We know it can feel overwhelming with 100 women in one space!
+We will have time out caravans and chill-out spaces available We will have a counsellor to talk to and of course your whānau leaders are there to support you.

 What is the policy on filming or photography at the event?